andrey-mokhov/graphql-php/docs/en/spiral/additional-field.md

         <td valign="top"><code>mode</code></td>
         <td valign="top"><code>int</code></td>
         <td valign="top">
             Field type modifier.
-The constructor parameter is parsed by the library if if the field type is specified and does not contain modifiers.
+The constructor parameter is parsed by the library if the field type is specified and does not contain modifiers.
 The following values ​​are possible:
             <dl>
                 <dt><code>TypeAwareInterface::NONE</code></dt>